alyssavanerelli/grahami/README.md

 used illumina reads to fill in gaps in the HiC alignment

 do this a few times using the new genome (with gaps filled) as input for the next run

+# stats
+calculate statistics for each step of the process

+illumina reads, chicago, HiC, run1_sealer, run2_sealer

+will calculate: scaffold length, N50, % gaps, etc.